CDCgov/prime-simplereport/README.md

 component development.
 It provides regression testing and review.
 It also allows for publication of the Storybook.

-Changes to the Storybook are sent to Chromatic when a pull request is made or code is merged to main that includes changes to the frontend source.
+Changes to the Storybook are sent to Chromatic when changes to the frontend source are push to a any branch.
+The changes are automatically accepted on merge to `main`.

 View the [SimpleReport Storybook](https://main--60a556a7c807cc0039ec6786.chromatic.com/)